byorgey/blog/posts/2026/04/26/FTA.lagda.md

 $n \geq 1$ can be written as a product of zero or more primes, and moreover that this product is unique up to permutation.

-For now, we are only going to prove *existence* part (I may write another blog post with the uniqueness proof later).
+For now, we are only going to prove the *existence* part (I may write another blog post with the uniqueness proof later).
 Since a *constructive* existence proof is really an algorithm for constructing the thing that is claimed to exist, this can also be seen as a *formally verified factorization program*: put any number in, get a prime factorization out.
 Writing a prime factorization program is not hard, of course;
-it's the formal verification part that is particularly interesting!
+it's the formal verification part that is interesting!

 ## Preliminaries